 The solutions we are going to discuss below will address most of these problems.

-Activate On-Screen Keyboard in Windows 10
+First activate the On-Screen Keyboard on Windows 10

 Before you start troubleshooting this problem it’s better to activate the on-screen keyboard so that you can access various features of your computer quickly.
 If you don’t know how to turn on the on-screen keyboard in Windows 10, then follow the steps given below.